magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > where the command is set up.
 Simple create one with `touch
 > ~/.bash_profile` and run the install script again.

-You can then install `node.js` by issuing the following command at the
+You can then install `node` by issuing the following command at the
 terminal:

 ```bash
 nvm install 5.0
 ```

-You can now verify that both `node.js` and `npm` have been installed:
+Verify that both `node.js` and `npm` have been installed:

 ```bash
 node -v